For true fans of The Doors, paying a visit to Jim Morrison’s grave in Paris is like visiting an old friend.

 I visited Jim Morrison’s grave in Pere Lachaise Cemetery after years of absolutely loving the music of The Doors and feeling close to Jim Morrison’s poetry and life’s mission.

-Other than my trip to Paris, I’ve visited notable sites of Jim’s (AKA the Lizard King) in Los Angeles, have read No One Here Gets Out Alive by Danny Sugerman and Jerry Hopkins, have met people once in his life, and have played Doors records forward and back countless times.
+Other than my trip to Paris, I’ve visited notable sites of Jim’s (AKA the Lizard King) in Los Angeles, including on Pamela Des Barres Hollywood and Laurel Canyon Tour.
+I’ve read No One Here Gets Out Alive by Danny Sugerman and Jerry Hopkins, have met people once in his life, and have played Doors records forward and back countless times.

 While I don’t think you have to subscribe to an extremely high level of Doors fandom to visit Jim Morrison’s gravesite, I do think educating yourself on his life, music, and legacy enriches the experience.